takepayments Review: The Best Payment Solution for UK Businesses?

 ❌ Cons

-• Requires a minimum 12 month contract: takepayments requires merchants to enter into a 12 month contract to use their payment services, which means that if you don’t like their product, it’ll be difficult to switch after a few months.
+• Requires a minimum 12 month contract: takepayments requires merchants to enter into a 12-month contract to use their payment services, which means that if you don’t like their product, it’ll be difficult to switch after a few months.
 For businesses that want flexibility, a zero-contract merchant account provider is a better option.

 • Monthly fees can add up: takepayments charges separate monthly fees for a variety of products, such as card machine rental, and account fees.
 If you opt for more products, like an online payment gateway, or an EPOS terminal, these fees can add up to a hefty monthly sum.
-Some providers over these products for free, and make up for it with slightly higher transaction fees, which might be better for businesses with a low transaction volume.
+Some competitors offer these products for free, and make up for it with slightly higher transaction fees, which might be better for businesses with a low transaction volume.

 How Much Does takepayments Cost?